python-pillow/Pillow/docs/handbook/image-file-formats.rst

 ==================

 The Python Imaging Library supports a wide variety of raster file formats.
-Nearly 30 different file formats can be identified and read by the library.
+Over 30 different file formats can be identified and read by the library.
 Write support is less extensive, but most common interchange and presentation formats are supported.